 A fossil is evidence that is left behind of something or someone that used to be alive.
 And for each and every one of us who have accepted Christ as our Savior, including teenagers, we are the remaining evidence of a living Savior who once lived on this earth.
 Although still alive today, Jesus has called us to be His hands, His feet, and an example of Himself to those around us.
 And at FOSSIL, we seek to remind each other of that so that we can be a godly influence at home, at school, and everywhere we go.

 At FOSSIL, we seek to build Christian friendships within our Youth Group.
 We do this by monthly activities throughout the year.
 Activities such as bowling, Atlanta Braves baseball games, Six Flags, Midnight Madness at the Gym, Sunday Night Invasions (aka Going Out to Eat as a Group), and our Youth Gatherings.
 We also have two annual trips: Camp/Missions Trips in the summer and our Winter Trip in the winter.
-Check Out the Winter 2017-18 Youth Activity Schedule.
+Check Out the Summer 2018 Youth Activity Schedule.

 Here is the Permission Slip with Notary for Overnight Activities (such as Summer Camp, Winter Trip, Missions Trip, etc.).